 2) Sensorineural hearing loss

-Long-term exposure to loud noises, especially high frequency sounds, is another common reason for hair cell damage.
+Long-term exposure to loud noises, especially high-frequency sounds, is another common reason for hair cell damage.
 Damaged hair cells cannot be replaced.
-Currently, research is looking into using stem cells to grow new ones.
+Currently, research is looking into using stem cells to grow new hair cells.

 3) Mixed hearing loss